tvila/tarugo_day_trader/README.md

 **Tarugo Day Trader**

 Tarugo is a crypto trading bot that randomly trades daily on Kraken.com.
-Follow him on Twitter for the daily updates (**@TarugoTrader**).
+Follow him on Twitter for daily updates (**@TarugoTrader**).
 Developed for learning purposes by Toni Vila (@tvilafiol)

 **Main Features:**